TCKnickerbocker/OTKV_Store/README.md

 - Distributed Architecture: Future versions could include a distributed setup where the key-value store is spread across multiple nodes, enabling horizontal scaling.
 - Timeout detection for nodes acquiring locks: could be implemented via 'pulses' being sent from worker threads to the primary control thread
 - Faster Task Delegation via having a layer of controlets handle more of the returning logic once a request has been received by the server
-- Utilizing datalets such as dragonfly or redis
 - Chaining nodes and 'dirty copies' to  allow for faster synchronous responses at distributed scale
 - Adding a queue of tasks to the multiple threads working under the master thread, and perhaps having a thread-safe way to access that
 - Adding data replication to nodes increased safety in the event of failures